ericschade/ambient-listener/README.md

 ## Introduction

 Welcome to ambient-listener!
 This app is designed to help you stay aware of your environment and make informed decisions.
-It provides real-time information about various environmental factors such as noise levels, air quality, and more.
+It listens to your environment and provides AI powered notifications and suggestions of actions to take.

 ## Prerequisites

 - `python 3.10` - autogen rag functionality requires some dependencies specific to py3.10
-- I think it requires rust